nov30th/YouJia/README.md

 ## Features

-Manages connections to Laite(莱特) Device automatically, the interfaces for each components are packed friendlly.
+Manages connections to Laite(莱特) Device automatically, the interfaces for each component are packed friendly.
-Easily by using **Send** and **Recv events** with this components to Laite devices.
+Easily by using **Send** and **Recv events** with this component to Laite devices.

 ## Full Configuration